Charge carrier generation in RNDR-DEPFET Detectors: The DANAE detector

 \section{The DANAE detector}

-The prototype detector of the DANAE (direct dark matter search using DEPFET with repetitive-non-destructive-readout application experiment) project operates a $64\times64$ pixel sensor.
-Each pixel includes a RNDR-DEPFET with a thickness of \SI{450}{\micro\meter} and a side length of \SI{50}{\micro\meter}, leading to a target mass of the sensor of \SI{10,7}{\milli\gram}.
-The sensor is operated in a rolling shutter mode --- the 64 pixels of one row are consecutively read out in parallel --- and the frame rate of a $64\times64$ pixel detector equals approximately one second with sub-electron resolution.
+The prototype detector of the DANAE (direct dark matter search using DEPFET with repetitive non-destructive readout application experiment) project operates a $64\times64$ pixel sensor.
+Each pixel includes an RNDR-DEPFET with a thickness of \SI{450}{\micro\meter} and a side length of \SI{50}{\micro\meter}, leading to a target mass of the sensor of \SI{10,7}{\milli\gram}~\cite{baehrSize}.
+The sensor is operated in a rolling-shutter mode --- the 64 pixels of one row are read out consecutively in parallel --- and the frame rate of a $64\times64$ pixel detector is approximately one second with sub-electron resolution~~\cite{DEPFETBaehr}.
 The subsequent measurements were taken with 800 repetitions, which results in \SI{1,22}{\second} per frame.
-The multiplexing of the 64 in parallel sampled signals is done after the CDS in a simplex mode.
-Thus the achievable time resolution can be increased by a factor of two in a duplex operation.
+The multiplexing of the 64 in parallel signals sampled is done after the CDS in a simplex mode.
+Thus, the achievable time resolution can be increased by a factor of two in a duplex operation.

-The operation temperature is approximately \SI{140}{\kelvin} in a vacuum off about \SI{5e-6}{\milli\bar}.
-The heat shielding, as well as the vacuum chamber are made out of aluminium, and the experiment is placed at an altitude of $\sim\SI{190}{\meter}$ above sea level.
-The roof and floors of the building consists of $\sim \SI{1,2}{\meter}$ of concrete, the vacuum chamber ads $\sim\SI{1}{\centi\meter}$ of stainless steel and the heat shielding adds another $\sim\SI{5}{\centi\meter}$ of aluminium.
+The operating temperature is approximately \SI{140}{\kelvin} in a vacuum of about \SI{5e-6}{\milli\bar}.
+The heat shielding as well as the vacuum chamber are made out of aluminium.
+With the current location and shielding at the ground floor in a conventional laboratory ($\sim\SI{190}{\meter}$ above sea level, $\sim \SI{1,2}{\meter}$ of concrete from the floors above, $\sim\SI{1}{\centi\meter}$ of stainless steel from the vacuum chamber, and $\sim\SI{5}{\centi\meter}$ of aluminium from the heat shielding) the amount of background radiation can be compared to surface runs of other experiments.
+In the long term, the experiment is intended to move to a deep underground laboratory, such as the \textit{Laboratori Nazionali del Gran Sasso} (LNGS).